HPSCIL/cuFSDAF/README.md

    $ ./cuFSDAF Parameters.txt

 + The fused image will be saved in the path of your input coarse image at t2, named "xxx_cuFSDAF.tif".
 + Note: The computational performance of cuFSDAF largely depends on the GPU.
-The more powerful is the GPU, the better performance.
+The more powerful the GPU, the better performance.